PdIPS/CBXpy/docs/userguide/index.rst

 User Guide
 ==========

 CBX implements consensus based particle schemes.
-Below, we list the pages that explain the functionality:
+Below, we list the pages that explain the main functionality and modules.

 .. toctree::
    :maxdepth: 1